o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/asset-drag-and-drop.md

 ---
-description: ' Drag and drop assets from the Lumberyard Editor''s Asset Browser into the UI Editor as a convenient way to create new entities and assets in the UI Editor . '
+description: ' Drag and drop assets from the O3DE Editor''s Asset Browser into the UI Editor as a convenient way to create new entities and assets in the UI Editor . '
 title: Asset Drag and Drop